immcantation/alakazam/docs/topics/maskPositionsByQuality.md

 -------------------

 data
-:   An AIRR data.frame
+:   `data.frame` containing sequence data.

 min_quality
-:   Minimun quality.
-Positions with sequencing quality
-< `min_qual` will be masked.
+:   minimum quality score.
+Positions with sequencing quality less than `min_qual` will be masked.

 sequence
-:   Name of the column in `data` with sequence data to be masked.
+:   column in `data` with sequence data to be masked.

 quality_num
-:   Name of the column in `data` with quality scores (a string of numeric values, comma separated) that can be used to mask `sequence`.
+:   column in `data` with quality scores (a string of numeric values, comma separated) that can be used to mask `sequence`.